 Citizens of any country may apply.
 Applicants must be enrolled in recognized doctoral programs (for example, Ph.D., S.J.D., Ed.D., Th.D.) in accredited universities in the United States.
-Successful candidates must have completed all course work and examinations towards their doctoral degrees by the time their fellowships begin.
+Successful candidates must have completed all course work and examinations towards their doctoral degrees by the time their fellowship begins.

 Peace Scholar applications are vetted through a rigorous, multi-stage review that includes consideration by independent experts and professional staff at the Institute.
 The final authority for decisions about Peace Scholar awards rests with the Institute’s Board of Directors.

-Selection of fellowship candidates is based on the following factors:
+In addition to the considerations listed above, selection of fellowship candidates is based on the following criteria:

-- Project Significance.
-Does the project address an important topic of relevance to the USIP mandate and the field of international peace, conflict, and security studies?
+- Project significance: Does the project address an important topic of relevance to the USIP mission and the field of international peacebuilding and conflict management and analysis?

-Peace Scholar Awards are currently set at $20,000 for 10 months and are paid directly to the individual.
+Peace Scholar Awards are currently set at $20,000 per academic year and are paid directly to the individual.
 Peace Scholar awards may not be deferred.
-They generally may not be combined with any other major award or fellowship except in special circumstances and with the written approval of the Institute.
+They generally may not be combined with any other major residential award or fellowship except with the written approval of the Institute.

 Peace Scholars carry out their fellowship work at their universities or other sites appropriate to their research.
 They are expected to devote full attention to their work and provide periodic reports to the Institute.
-Peace Scholars may be invited to give a presentation at the Institute and to participate in Institute workshops, conferences, and other activities.
+Peace Scholars may be invited to give a presentation at the Institute, to work with Institute staff to present their work on the USIP website via an interview with a USIP staff member or their own writing, and/or to participate in Institute workshops, conferences and other activities.